Burghead Promontory Fort

 History, tourist information, and nearby accommodation

-Archaeological excavation has revealed that the earthwork defences were augmented by a huge wooden pallisade.
+Archaeological excavation has revealed that the earthwork defences were augmented by a huge wooden palisade.
 Within the enclosure is a well, sometimes called the Roman Well, cut down into the solid rock below the modern town.
-The wel may have ben created to provide a water supply for the inhabitants of the fort.
+The well may have been created to provide a water supply for the inhabitants of the fort.

 VISITOR CENTRE HIGHLIGHTS

 Most photos are available for licensing, please contact Britain Express image library.

 Location: At the top of Burghead, off Grant Street

 Website: Burghead Promontory Fort